rorybunker/ma-stat-dsm/README.md

 python create_postgresql_db.py
 ```
 ## Data for (MA-)Stat-DSM
+The input NBA dataset, dataset_as_a_file_600_games.pkl was generated based on "for Stat-DSM preprocessing" in https://github.com/keisuke198619/team_representation, which was, in turn, sourced from data from https://github.com/rajshah4/BasketballData

 You can run nba_data_preprocess.py to generate the point_ma.csv and trajectory_ma.csv files from the NBA data, on which MA-Stat-DSM will be run.

 If nba_data_preprocess.py is run with only one agent, point.csv and trajectory.csv files will be generated and Stat-DSM will be run in the next step.

-Alternatively, you can provide your own point and trajectory files with the same structure.
+Alternatively, you can provide your own point and trajectory csv files with the same structure.

 ## NBA Data Preprocessing